Friends, these suppers are a gift for everyone who hungers, especially for the world we dream of…

 Bring: Rather than a potluck, this is a practice of receiving.
 Simply bring your own dishes, utensils and chairs as well as optional blanket or small table.
 Bring your own glass to sip watermelon and honeydew smoothies!
 Thanks for resisting bringing alcohol to the celebration, Friends.

 Ingredients Themselves: Simple & scrumptious, all the more sweet when shared!
 Always veggie-centric and dairy-free, the organic supper we’ll share will largely hail from Fruition, Seneca Grain and Bean and Petra’s father’s garden.
 There will be abundant gluten-free options and look for the full ingredient lists at the Supper.
+Rather than planting food specifically for these feasts, we simply grow our seeds and share the abundance surrounding us: Each supper is unique, a deep and delicious reflection of the very ephemeral moment we’ll share together.

 roast new potatoes with herbs + garlic